 - How many people go on to develop cancer

 - What other factors may play a part in the development of cancer including lifestyle factors, the individuals’ genetic make up

 - How the cancer risk may be reduced

-The findings of this study will help doctors in the future to decide the best way to manage someone who has these faulty genes.
+The findings of this study will continue to collate information that will help doctors in the future to decide the best way to manage someone who has these faulty genes.

 To see our latest privacy notice, please click here: [Privacy notice]